-You do need to report your theft within 24 hours to the police and issuing bank or company under the conditions the card or cheques was issued.
+You should report the theft as soon as it is practicable, but preferably within 24 hours to the police and issuing bank or company under the conditions the card or cheques was issued.
 If you do not report the offence, then we will be unable to accept your claim for the losses.

 What about traveller cheques?

-We do cover traveller cheques as long as they are in your immediate possession at the time of theft.
+We do cover traveller cheques as long as they were in your immediate possession at the time of theft.

 What if it’s someone else’s credit card that has been stolen that I have consent to be in my possession and to use?